 I first left home when I was a postgrad in uni, moving into a two-bedroom house in Sydney’s inner west.
 Some friends took me to a Korean barbecue restaurant to welcome me to the neighbourhood, and I tried kim chi and jap chae for the first time.
 As a vegetarian, they were the only things I could order from the menu.

 I began to use chopsticks (clumsily) in restaurants.
 Began experimenting with Vietnamese recipes.
 Thought about visiting Japan or Korea instead of Europe.
 I think these may have been the first steps in opening myself up to otherness.
 Although I wasn’t yet ready to acknowledge that there might be something Korean about me, perhaps I’d begun to accept that there was something Asian.
-In the vastness of the this term – ‘Asian’ – there was also a kind of anonymity that fit.
+In the vastness of the term – ‘Asian’ – there was also a kind of anonymity that fit.

 I wondered if I might have something in common with Asian-Australian or Asian-American families on TV and in movies.
 Wondered if it was okay to identify with them, rather than with the white characters – at least some of the time.